jfo/blog/source/drafts/types-structs-and-unions.md

 4
 ```

-4 bytes is 32 bits, so an `int` on my machine (this can vary by machine!) takes
+4 bytes is 32 bits, so a regular, run of the mill `int` on my machine (this can
-up 32 bits. looking at the table above, 32 bits (4 bytes) can represent a
+vary by machine!) takes up 32 bits. looking at the table above, 32 bits (4
-maximum of `4294967296` things.
+bytes) can represent a maximum of `4294967296` things.

 ><h4>Signed vs Unsigned Integers</h4>
 > Though 32 bits can represent `4294967296` things, it doesn't necessarily